mindersec/minder/docs/docs/ref/cli/minder_quickstart.md

 ---
-title: minder provider enroll
+title: minder quickstart
 ---
-## minder provider enroll
+## minder quickstart

-Enroll a provider within the minder control plane
+Quickstart minder

 ### Synopsis

-The minder provider enroll command allows a user to enroll a provider such as GitHub into the minder control plane.
-Once enrolled, users can perform actions such as adding repositories.
+The quickstart command provide the means to quickly get started with minder

 ```
-minder provider enroll [flags]
+minder quickstart [flags]
 ```

 ### Options

 ```
-  -h, --help              help for enroll
+  -h, --help              help for quickstart
   -o, --owner string      Owner to filter on for provider resources
-  -r, --project string    ID of the project for enrolling the provider
+  -r, --project string    Project to create the quickstart profile in
-  -p, --provider string   Name for the provider to enroll
+  -p, --provider string   Name of the provider (default "github")
   -t, --token string      Personal Access Token (PAT) to use for enrollment
 ```